chanicpanic/reference/source/instructions.rst

 Base Value
 ^^^^^^^^^^

-This is the number on a card. **Note**: Aces have a Base Value of 1.
+This is the number on a card.

+.. note:: Aces have a Base Value of 1.

    *Reminder*: There are no face cards.

 (Effective) Value
 ^^^^^^^^^^^^^^^^^